yairgil/Docker-Provider/Documentation/AADMSIAuthPreview/ReadMe.md

 ```

 ### New AKS Clusters
-> Note: If you want to windows node pools or other features, you can add them
+> Note: If you want to windows node pools or other features, you can included in the command
 ``` bash
   az aks create  -g <clusterResourceGroup> -n <clusterName> --enable-addons monitoring --enable-msi-auth-for-monitoring
 ```

 ### Known Issues
-- For enabling of recommended alerts in AKS Insights page, you may need to click "Enable" button though its not required now with AAD MSI Auth but will be addressing this post preview release
+- For enabling of recommended alerts in AKS Insights page, you may need to click "Enable" button though its not required  with AAD MSI Auth but will be addressing this post preview release
 - This preview feature supported only in Azure Public cloud regions.
-- AAD MSI Auth feature not supported for AKS Clusters with `Bring your own Control Plane Managed Identity`
+- AAD MSI Auth feature not supported for AKS Clusters with [Bring your own Control Plane Managed Identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#bring-your-own-control-plane-mi)